BurntSushi/termcolor/README-NEW.md

 Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
 installed.

-If you're a `brew` user, then you can install it with a custom formula (N.B. `ripgrep` isn't actually in Homebrew yet.
+If you're a **Homebrew** user, then you can install it with a custom formula (N.B. `ripgrep` isn't actually in Homebrew yet.
 This just installs the binary directly):